 Finding the responsible party can be a very complicated process.
 That’s why it’s important to contact us right away.
 The faster you contact us, the faster we can determine if you have a case, and the faster we can move to gather evidence to prove your case and file claims within the strict deadlines.
 If you miss the deadlines you could lose rights.

 Our Toronto occupiers liability lawyers can help you:

-- Identify the cause of your injuries
+- Identify the cause of your injuries;

-- Identify who is responsible for your injuries, whether they are the owner, landlord, tenant, manager or a third-party contractor such as cleaning staff or a construction company
+- Identify who is responsible for your injuries, whether they are the owner, landlord, tenant, manager or a third-party contractor such as cleaning staff or a construction company;

-- Determine whether the responsible parties acted reasonably to keep the premises safe
+- Determine whether the responsible parties acted reasonably to keep the premises safe;

-- Determine whether you did your part in keeping yourself safe
+- Determine whether you did your part in keeping yourself safe;

-- Identify any special characteristics of the unsafe premises, since empty lots, hospitals, private homes, schools and sports centres all have different levels of expectations for safety
+- Identify any special characteristics of the unsafe premises, since empty lots, hospitals, private homes, schools and sports centres all have different levels of expectations for safety.

 Make sure that deadlines are adhered to, especially if your injury happens on property belonging to the City of Toronto.